backdrop-contrib/ip_geoloc/README.txt

 IPGV&M will now perform its AJAX calls more efficiently.
 Results vary and depend not so much on IPGV&M but on the complexity and speed of your site during initialisation.
-For an "average" site, expect a reduction of the page load time of about 0.3s for the "Find me" function of the "Set my location" block.
+For an "average" site, expect a reduction of the page load time of about 0.3s for the "Find me" function of the "Set my location" block, which currently is the only place where the Javascript callback handler is used.

 To switch this feature off, comment out the newly added lines from the .htaccess file by putting a # in front of each of the 5 lines.